kelayamatoz/Digital-Systems-Design-Lab/lab4.md

 You can test your implementation by running ```./camera``` on the *camera* board and ```./display``` on the *display* board.

 ## Extra Credits (5 points out of 100)
-* In [UDP Communication](#udp-communication), you are asked to only display the first character of the received message.
+* In [UDP Communication](#udp-communication), the current implementation can only display the first character of the received message.
 Can you modify the code such that you can display the whole message?
 * In [Video Streaming through Network](#video-streaming-through-network), the frame rate at the receiver side is limited due to the fact that we can only fit a fraction of the frame in a UDP packet.
 Is there a way to increase the frame rate?
 If so, how would you approach it?